 The uniqueness validation constraint is usually handled in the database.
 This enables stateless clustering, a higher number of concurrent users, and above load applications to be handled efficiently.

 The following rules can be validated in the database:

 - Unique rules on entity attributes

-- The “many” side of one-to-many associations, and both sides of one-to-one associations
+- The many side of one-to-many associations, and both sides of one-to-one associations

 A migration toolkit is available to help you fix any inconsistencies between data in your database and validation rules defined in your model.

-In a future version of Mendix 7, we will not allow this situation anymore.
-As a transition, we are providing a Runtime setting that, if set to Database, will enforce the unique validation rules on a database level.
+Using runtime validation for uniqueness has been deprecated.
+However, until it is removed, we are providing a Runtime setting that, if set to Database, will enforce the unique validation rules on a database level.